Silicon Slopes: Location, climate and geography

 Utah's location is enticing to both companies and employees.
 With close proximity to the Rocky Mountains, many activities are available year-round.
 Four distinct seasons offer such year-round activities as skiing, hiking, and rock climbing.
 Utah also has many national parks, including Zion National Park, Bryce Canyon National Park, and Canyonlands National Park.
-Salt Lake City is a Delta Airlines hub and is perfectly situated to allow for business day trips from Silicon Valley due to direct, 90-minute flights that cut travel expenses and limit travel time.
+Salt Lake City is a Delta Air Lines hub and is perfectly situated to allow for business day trips from Silicon Valley due to direct, 90-minute flights that cut travel expenses and limit travel time.

 Utah offers many incentives that are more attractive than other cities in the Western region: the cost of living is lower than in Seattle or Portland; the climate is not as hot as Phoenix or Albuquerque; geographic proximity is closer than Austin, allowing for less travel time and cost; and the ski slopes can be reached in less than an hour, unlike Denver.